 Practical Spanish is a free website designed to help you improve your Spanish skills.

 To improve your conversational Spanish, select the most appropriate level for you.
-Be sure to check out the audio, videos and Facebook page for examples that you can apply to real conversations.
+Plus, be sure to check out the audio, videos and Facebook page for examples that you can apply to real conversations.

 If, however, you’ve already got a lot of Spanish under your belt, you might search for a particular topic of interest by scrolling through the videos to find what you need on the Fastbreak Spanish YouTube channel.

-Regardless of whether you choose the course or YouTube, Fastbreak Spanish offers useful videos focused on teaching you to speak and understand conversational Spanish.
+Regardless of whether you choose the course or YouTube, it offers useful videos focused on teaching you to speak and understand conversational Spanish.
 It aims to expose you to different possible scenarios, improve your pronunciation and teach you basic grammar.
 Plus, dialogues and drills help reinforce your learning.

 FluentU has a variety of engaging videos covering topics like soccer, TV shows, movies and even magical realism.

-The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends examples and videos based on the words you’ve already learned.
-Every learner has a truly personalized experience, even if they’re learning the same video.
+The best part is that FluentU keeps track of the vocabulary you’re learning!
+Every learner has a truly personalized experience, even if they’re learning with the same video.

 FluentU is highly recommended for people who are audio-visual learners and want to learn more about Spanish-language culture.